UoB-COMSM0166/2025-group-2/README.md

 Our team typically meets up at least twice per sprint:

-1. Sprint Planning after lab sessions end on Tuesdays, where we decide and assign the tasks for the sprint week
+1. Sprint Review followed by Sprint Planning after lab sessions end on Tuesdays, where we discuss the work done in the previous sprint for the first half of the meeting before moving on to assigning the tasks for the following sprint week
 2. Sprint Standup after lectures conclude on Thurdays, where we discuss the progress thus far, the work to be done and whether there are any help required from the team

 [Meeting minutes](/ReportMaterial/MeetingMinutes/) were recorded for most Sprint Planning meetings to allow members of the team to refresh their memory on what was discussed during the meeting, in addition to assigning the respective tasks to the appropriate members on GitHub's [Kanban](https://github.com/orgs/UoB-COMSM0166/projects/73) during the meeting itself.